artefactual/atom-docs/user-manual/data-templates/rad-template.rst

 **CSV Column** creatorDatesEnd

 **Rule** Enter the end year.
 Do not use any qualifiers or typographical symbols to express uncertainty.
-If the start and end years are the same, enter data only in the "Date" field and leave the "End date" blank.
+Acceptable date formats: YYYYMMDD, YYYY-MM-DD, YYYY-MM, YYYY.

 **EAD** <unitdate>

 **Notes** This field only displays while editing the description.
+If AtoM is able to interpret the start date from the Date(s) field, above, it will autopopulate upon entering.

 :ref:`Back to the top <rad-template>`